 Previous Work: The congestion management process is an on-going activity of CORE MPO.
-The FY 2019 work continued to maintain the CMP.
+The FY 2020 work began the early stages of the CMP update and continued to maintain the CMP.
 The specific tasks include the following.

-- data collection to update and fill data gaps as available; - corridor analysis; - congestion reduction performance measures target setting and incorporation of FAST Act reliability targets; - identification of specific strategies and projects for the CORE MPO Board's consideration of programming and funding in support of 2045 MTP Update; and - reviewing/evaluating information on car sharing programs' impacts on congestion relief.
+- Conducted CMP data assessment; - Conducted data collection to update and fill data gaps as available; - Updated the CMP report card; - Processed congestion reduction performance measures target setting and incorporation of FAST Act reliability targets; and - Identified specific strategies and projects for the CORE MPO Board's consideration for programming of funds in the TIP.

 Project Description and Schedule: The CMP is a process that is ongoing and requires updates and maintenance.
-The tasks for FY 2020 will focus on maintaining and updating the CMP process based on the FAST Act federal legislation and guidance as needed.
+The tasks for FY 2021 will focus on maintaining and updating the CMP process based on the FAST Act federal legislation and guidance as needed.
+The next CMP update will be based on 2020 data and an update is anticipated to be completed in 2021 as 2020 data becomes available.

-FY 2020 Activities Target Schedule (July 1, 2019 - June 30, 2020) Continue data collection to update and fill data gaps as available.
+FY 2021 Activities Target Schedule (July 1, 2020 - June 30, 2021) Continue data collection to update and fill data gaps as available.
 Ongoing Update the CMP report card.
 As needed Conduct corridor analysis to evaluate congestion at specific locations.
 As needed Implement travel demand reduction strategies for congestion management (FAST Act implementation).
 As needed Update the CMP strategies and projects for the CORE MPO Board's consideration of programming and funding.
 Ongoing Develop regional goals for reducing peak hour vehicle miles traveled (FAST Act implementation).
 Ongoing Identify existing services and programs that support access to jobs in the Savanah region, and identify proposed projects and programs to reduce congestion and increase job access opportunities (FAST Act implementation).
 Ongoing